robertarnorsson/TheEverythingLibrary/README.md

 - Escape
 - Split

+### Utilities
+- Colored print
+- Project path
+- Project file path

+## Do you want to contribute?
+Please try and use the formatting rules from the [FORMATTING.md](https://github.com/RobertArnosson/TheEverythingLibrary/blob/main/FORMATTING.md) file

 ## Visit Github for more info
 [Visit the GitHub repository](https://github.com/RobertArnosson/TheEverythingLibrary) for the latest updates, documentation, and community discussions.